-The Murray to Moyne Team Cycle Relay (‘The Ride’) is organised by Moyne Health Services (together, and including all their principals, employees, agents, volunteers and contractors, (‘The Organisers’).
+The Murray to Moyne Team Cycle Relay (‘The Ride’) is organised by the Murray to Moyne Cycle Relay Inc Committee (together, and including all their principals, employees, agents, volunteers and contractors, (‘The Organisers’).

 I acknowledge and am aware that road riding is physically demanding and inherently dangerous and involves risk of injury or death and of loss and damage to personal property, however, I wish to participate in The Ride and do so voluntarily.